 HV circuit breaker retrofit - Retrofitting the moving (active) portion of the circuit breaker significantly reduced the safety risk associated with oil and reduces the network risk presented by deteriorated mechanisms.
 Civil works and cable jointing are avoided.
+The unit cost of a retrofitted circuit breaker is assumed to be £20k compared to the installed unit cost of a new HV primary circuit breaker of £40k.
 The fixed portion is assessed and expected to remain in a serviceable condition for at least 10 years.